itnifl/MazeGame/maze/readme.md

 - It happens that you can trick walls
 - Ghosts are supposed to pulsate in opacity, but this seems to not work.
 - Ghosts are not designed to walk through walls, but because they are ghosts I have let this bug become a feature.
+- If you run several runs at the same time of this game, then the media files in the target directory (target\classes\main\game\maze) will corrupt.
+They then must be deleted at target\classes\main\game\maze and copied again from resources\main\game\maze to target\classes\main\game\maze.

 # Missing implementations
 - Music and game sounds